pauldedecker/commco-lab/_posts/2021-07-15-survey-barriers-accessibility.md

 ---
 You are invited to complete a survey about the accessibility of services for people who stutter (PWS) in Newfoundland and Labrador.
 This survey is conducted by The Newfoundland and Labrador Stuttering Association Collaborative, which is a cross-sector group of people who stutter (PWS), members of provincial government, public-school teachers, early childhood educators, speech-language pathologists (S-LP), academics, university students, mental health professionals, disability advocates, and members of the Newfoundland and Labrador Stuttering Association (NLSA).
 We are all brought together around a common goal to address the current needs of people who stutter in Newfoundland and Labrador.

-We are looking to recruit
+We are looking to recruit:

 1. [people who stutter (PWS)](https://mun.az1.qualtrics.com/jfe/form/SV_1YnYI67ewFIF6XX)
 2. [parents or primary caregivers of (PWS)](https://mun.az1.qualtrics.com/jfe/form/SV_2643mGhjL1TAUUC)
 3. [speech-language pathologists](https://mun.az1.qualtrics.com/jfe/form/SV_2s0kxABfUQDjvIa)
 4. [educators](https://mun.az1.qualtrics.com/jfe/form/SV_71cWTwY4h0fPH38)

+Surveys take between 15 to 45 minutes to complete, depending on which category you fall into.

-If you identify as a member of one of these groups, and wish to take the survey, please click on the appropriate link in the list above to access the relevant survey page.
-Once there, follow the instructions to provide your informed consent and complete the survey.
+**If you identify as a member of one of these groups, and wish to take the survey, please click on the appropriate link in the list above to access the relevant survey page.
+Once there, follow the instructions to provide your informed consent and complete the survey.**

+Please note: we have received approval from the NLESD (Newfoundland and Labrador English School District) and our regional health authorities for their employees to complete these surveys.

-If you would like further information, please read the following.
+If you would like further information before you decide to participate, please read the following or contact the Principal Investigator, Dr. Paul De Decker, at [paul DOT dd AT mun DOT ca].

 **What is this project about?**